-At the Prophix Conference in Nashville this week, I heard from a variety of thinkers and leaders who confirmed many of the key traits that I believe offer a measure of future-readiness.
+At the Prophix Conference in Nashville, I heard from a variety of thinkers and leaders who confirmed many of the key traits that I believe offer a measure of future-readiness.
 And I heard, and presented, evidence of how far from demonstrating those traits, most organisations remain.
-Our organisations continue to lack agility because we are poor at collecting information, poor at processing it, and poor at taking decisions on the basis of that information, relying overly on gut-feel not good, hard evidence.
+Our organisations continue to lack agility because we are poor at collecting information, poor at processing it, and poor at taking business decisions on the basis of that information, relying overly on gutfeel human judgement over good, hard evidence.

 A variety of solutions to this challenge were presented at the conference.
 Polly LaBarre, founding member of the Fast Company team and author of the best-selling Mavericks at Work, talked about a changing culture of leadership, and the shift from enforcing direction to asking questions.
 Her instruction was to “walk in stupid” each day.

 Gary Simon, managing editor of FSN and founder of the Modern Finance Forum, a global network of more than 50,000 finance professionals, highlighted issues from his research into innovation and planning: Most companies still struggle to forecast accurately, reforecast with sufficient frequency, and worst of all, to offer the leadership real insight from those forecasts to drive better decisions.

 Howard Dresner, former Gartner analyst, founder of Dresner Advisory Services, and the man who coined the term ‘Business Intelligence’, talked about the concept of companies becoming “hyper-decisive”, leveraging “information democracy” across the organisation to allow strategic decisions to be taken rapidly, by people at all levels, based on solid data.